liamks/teachingVM/Readme.md

 1. Open Putty
 2. Fill in the following
-  a.
-Host Name (or IP address) = `127.0.0.1`
+  1. Host Name (or IP address) = `127.0.0.1`
-  b.
-Port = `2202` (If that's wrong, it should in your VM's options)
+  2. Port = `2202` (If that's wrong, it should in your VM's options)
-  c.
-[Optional] In saved Sessions enter "TeachingVM", click save
+  3. [Optional] In saved Sessions enter "TeachingVM", click save
-  d.
-Click "Open" to start the SSH session
+  4. Click "Open" to start the SSH session

 ![Connect to VM](/screenshots/putty.png?raw=true "Connect to VM")